achaora/mongodb/README.md

 5. Create the appropriate database user accounts by running the commands in the provided set up file 'database_accounts.txt'

-6. Test connection to Standalone Mongod from MongoDB router VM by running the command below and verifying if connectionis established:
+6. Test connection to Standalone Mongod from MongoDB router VM by running the command below and verifying if connection is established:

-	|	$mongo
+		$mongo --host $USER-00X --port 27017

+		(where $USER-00X is the name of the Standalone Mongod VM)

 ####Set Up 2: Mongos VM Connecting to Sharded 3 VM Cluster